Care & Maintenance

 Della Terra® Quartz is heat-resistant, however it is always recommended to set hot skillets, pans, crock pots, griddles, electric skillets and any type of electric cooker on hot pads or trivets, not directly on the quartz surface.
 This is recommended, to prevent the slab from cracking due to the heat.
 Della Terra® Quartz is also highly scratch-resistant, but not scratch-proof.
 It is recommended to always use cutting boards and avoid cutting and preparing food directly on the quartz surface.
 It is also recommended to avoid using highly abrasive sponges that may scratch the surface.

 Avoid exposing your quartz surface to chemicals, especially paint removers or furniture strippers that might contain trichlorethane or methylene chloride.
-Keep solvents, nail polish removers, acetone alcohol, thinners, detergents containing bleach, laundry bluing, highly alkaline liquids such as bleach, caustic soda or oven cleaners, acids, oily soaps, descalers, markers or ink, abrasive and micro-abrasive detergents, away from the surface.
+Keep nail polish removers, acetone alcohol, thinners, detergents containing bleach, laundry bluing, highly alkaline liquids such as bleach, caustic soda or oven cleaners, acids, oily soaps, descalers, markers or ink, abrasive and micro-abrasive detergents, away from the surface.
 If any of the substances listed above come into contact with your quartz surface, rinse the exposed surface immediately and thoroughly with plenty of clean water.

 It is best to avoid the exposure of UV rays on your quartz surface to protect the surface from any possible change in the color over time.

-For Metropolis quartz slabs, the factory recommends sealing with a water based sealer, to help with the ease of daily maintenance.
+For Metropolis quartz slabs, the factory recommends sealing with a solvent based sealer, to help with the ease of daily maintenance.

 Della Terra® Quartz is a low maintenance surface and can be cleaned with extreme ease.
 For routine cleaning, use a damp cloth or paper towel and, if necessary, any pH neutral cleaner or gentle soap and water is recommended.
 Spread the cleaner on the surface, after a few seconds wipe off with a damp cloth, then carefully dry the surface.